rdfostrich/article-swj2020-cobra/content/solution.md

 and the temporary forward delta chain can be deleted.
-Since this fix-up process only applies to the first (temporary) delta chain, and does not touch the second delta chain, it may even run in parallel to other ingestions processes for new versions.
+Since this fix-up process only applies to the first (temporary) delta chain, and does not touch the second delta chain, it may even run in parallel to other ingestion processes for new versions.

 ### Out-of-order Ingestion Approach
 {:#solution-ingestion-outoforder}

-The ingestion approach from previous section assumes in-order ingestion of versions, where versions are ingested as soon as they become available.
+The previously discussed ingestion approach assumes in-order ingestion of versions, where versions are ingested as soon as they become available.
-In some cases, it may occur that all versions are presents beforehand, and can be ingested at the same time.
+In some cases, it may occur that all versions are present beforehand, and can be ingested at the same time.
 If this occurs, we can simplify ingestion and avoid the fix-up algorithm, by not inserting versions in their logical order.

-[](#algorithm-outoforder-ingest) shows a sketch of our fix-up algorithm in pseudo-code.
+[](#algorithm-outoforder-ingest) shows a sketch of our out-of-order algorithm in pseudo-code.
-Concretely, if we have a set of `n` versions (`n` is assumed even for simplicity of this paragraph) then we first determine the middle version `n/2`.
+Concretely, if we have a set of `n` versions then we first determine the middle version `⌊n/2⌋`.
-For this middle version, we create a fully materialized snapshot, and assign its proper version label `n/2`.
+For this middle version, we create a fully materialized snapshot, and assign its proper version label `⌊n/2⌋`.
-Next, we create our reverse delta chain for all versions `< n/2`, by invoking [the streaming ingestion algorithm to create unidirectional aggregated delta chains](https://rdfostrich.github.io/article-jws2018-ostrich/#ingestions) targeted at snapshot `n/2`, and by swapping the addition and deletion labels.
+Next, we create our reverse delta chain for all versions `< ⌊n/2⌋`, by invoking [the streaming ingestion algorithm to create unidirectional aggregated delta chains](https://rdfostrich.github.io/article-jws2018-ostrich/#ingestions) targeted at snapshot `⌊n/2⌋`, and by swapping the addition and deletion labels.
-Finally, we create our forward delta chain for all versions `> n/2`, by again invoking [the streaming ingestion algorithm to create unidirectional aggregated delta chains](https://rdfostrich.github.io/article-jws2018-ostrich/#ingestions) targeted at snapshot `n/2`.
+Finally, we create our forward delta chain for all versions `> ⌊n/2⌋`, by again invoking [the streaming ingestion algorithm to create unidirectional aggregated delta chains](https://rdfostrich.github.io/article-jws2018-ostrich/#ingestions) targeted at snapshot `⌊n/2⌋`.

 <figure id="algorithm-outoforder-ingest" class="algorithm numbered">
 ````/algorithms/outoforder-ingest.txt````